teamILLO/Stockin/USER_STORIES_WRITING_GUIDE.md

 ex) "Login" button, "Preview" tab
 ```

-#### 3. Buttons, Tabs, and other components that do not show text when rendered must be written in the following form:
+#### 3. Buttons, tabs, and other components that do not show text when rendered must be written in the following form:
 ```
 <NAME_OF_COMPONENT> <component_type>